 When comparing the two, it really comes down to your personal preferences.
 A touchscreen may be better for other people and not for you.
 It is important to consider all sides of the setup to ensure that you are not spending extra money on the touchscreen when you will end up never using it.

 No review of any product is thorough without a look at what consumers think.
 The pros and cons list we put together is a nice look at what experts and consumers think about touchscreen monitors.
 It is a combination of our opinions and the research we did into what others think to provide a very accurate idea of what this product really has to offer you.

-Touchscreens are not for everyone.
-Some people love them because they are compatible with their computer use and greatly increase functionality.
+We went with a 3.5/5 rating because touchscreens are not for everyone.
+Some people will give them a 5/5 because they are compatible with their computer use and greatly increase functionality.
 Others will give them barely any stars because they end up not being worth the hassle to use.
 It really depends on you and how you use your computer as to whether a touchscreen monitor is the right choice.

 A touchscreen is great if you sit close enough to your monitor to easily reach it.
 Touching the screen should be easy and comfortable or you won't do it for long.
 It is also nice if you are running an operating system that integrates touch technology.
 This will allow you to have more usability with the system and get more from it.
 You may also enjoy the touchscreen if you like to draw or play certain games as it will make things much easier to do than trying to use a mouse.
 Finally, a touchscreen can be the answer to your problems if you have issues holding and using a mouse.
 Being able to just touch the screen and make things happen is much easier for those with dexterity issues or who otherwise cannot use a standard mouse or touchpad.